 It gives an error – DISM tool does not support servicing Windows PE with the online option.

-DISM does not support servicing Windows PE with the online option
+DISM does not support servicing Windows PE with the online option, Error 50

-- Deleting the registry key related with Windows PE
+- Deleting the registry key related to Windows PE

 - Use revertpendingactions with DISM